 The Decider of All Moral Questions

 Can you think of any area of life that isn’t impacted by politics these days?
-Everything from what you know to how you raise your children to how you die is affected by politics, which is the true god of the age.
+Almost everything is, and politics has become the true god of the age.
 This is something Peter Drucker noted as it was forming:

 Increasingly, politics is not about “who gets what, when, how” but about values, each of them considered to be absolute.
 Politics is about “the right to life”… It is about the environment.
 It is about gaining equality for groups alleged to be oppressed… None of these issues is economic.
 All are fundamentally moral.

 Politics, to put it simply, has overtaken society.
 In eras past, politics was limited mainly to the realm of the external.
 Ruling types would tell you how property would be bought and sold, where soldiers would be sent, and how much of your money would be taken… but they seldom told you what to think or how to speak.
-However, once they got into the habit of telling every child in their domain how to think and speak and run or walk – as they did with government-operated schools – they found one way after another to expand that dominance (which is like crack cocaine to ruling types) throughout the whole of the civilization.
+However, once they got into the habit of telling every child in their domain how to think and speak – as they did with government schools – they found one way after another to expand that dominance throughout the whole of the civilization.

 And that’s where we stand now: Politicians feel confident inserting themselves into any and every area of life.
-And they do precisely that, expecting to be thanked for it as well.
-(And there are always enough sycophants to do so.)
+And they do precisely that, expecting to be thanked for it.

 At the same time – and all of us have noticed this to one extent or another – politics has also overtaken big business, as Frederick C. Howe wrote back in 1906: